acdh-oeaw/viecpro-nuxt/readme.md

 pnpm run test:e2e
 ```

-visual snapshot tests should be run in the template's devcontainer - or a comparable debian bookworm
+visual snapshot tests should be run in the repository's devcontainer - or a comparable debian
-based linux environment -, and can be updated with:
+bookworm based linux environment -, and can be updated with:

 ```bash
 pnpm run test:e2e:update-snapshots